 Ingredients

-- 1 1/4 cups flour whole wheat, fresh ground, or all-purpose
+- 1 1/4 cups flour Whole wheat, fresh ground, all-purpose or your favorite 1:1 gluten-free blend.

 - 4 Tablespoons butter